 Improvement Activities- The easiest section of MIPS to complete and submit is the Improvement Activities section.
 For this section, you’ll simply choose activities to complete (for at least 90 days) from the list found here.
 The Improvement Activities are worth 15% of your overall MIPS score, or a total of 15 points.

-For Small Practices (practices with fewer than 15 ECs), you will only need to choose either one (1) High Weighted or two (2) Medium Weighted Improvement Activities to complete.
+For Small Practices (those with fewer than 15 ECs), you will only need to choose either one (1) High Weighted or two (2) Medium Weighted Improvement Activities to complete.
 Simply choose your activities, ensure that you have some sort of proof that they were completed, and log in to the QQP site after the year is over to report which activities you completed.
 Reporting this section is nothing more than simply checking a box next to the activities you chose to do, and then selecting YES to say that you’ve completed them.
 There are no reports to run, no thresholds to meet, no data to submit, etc. Complete this and you’re halfway to avoiding your payment reduction!